XiangmingKA/academic-kickstart4/content/authors/admin/_index.md

 - Visitors
 ---

-My interests lie in the interdisciplinary area in the game industry, with an emphasis on Computer Graphics, 3D Modeling, and Texturing.
+Xiangming is a graduate student at Carnegie Mellon University, Entertainment Technology Center.
+He has a demonstrated work experience in the video game industry as a Technical Artist.
+His interests lie in the interdisciplinary area in the game industry, with emphasis on Computer Graphics, 3D Modeling, Lighting, and Texturing.
+With a Computer Graphics programming background, he has a great understanding of the render pipeline and shader creation.
+He has strong knowledge of Physically-Based Rendering principles in texturing and rendering.
+Also, he is familiar with DCC packages such as Maya, 3ds Max, and Substance.

-- Experience working with commercial game engines (Unity and Unreal).
-- Great understanding of PBR texturing and rendering principles.
-- Great understanding of the rendering pipeline in Unity, with experience developing render features and shader graph master nodes.
-- Experience using Substance Painter and Substance Designer.
-- Special knowledge of Autodesk 3ds Max and Maya.
-- Experience in pipeline and shader optimization.

-Dedicated game developer that actively participated in game jams and individual game projects.

-- Experience in gameplay programming with Unity and Unreal.
-- Professional knowledge in Game Design principles.